 The quickest route is not always the safest.
-It may be worth leaving 5 or 10 minutes earlier to travel a slower, but safer route.
+It may be worth leaving 5 or 10 minutes earlier to travel a slower, safer route.

 Carpool if possible.